"thoughts and prayers", 2017-18

 "thoughts and prayers" is a modular, multimedia installation comprising a wooden altar shelf with embedded LCD screen, an arrangement of 'flickering' LED candles, and a backlit acrylic window rendered in the style of narrative stained glass.

 The altar shelf's screen displays a real-time feed from the @thinkpraybot Twitter aggregator, which is programmed to retweet all mentions of "thoughts and prayers".
-Since its launch in October 2017, the bot has posted over 25k times; it's output a mix of official statements by politicians and raw sentiments from 'regular' users.
-This flattening—mirrored in the installation's minimalist design language—asks us to consider the limitations of language, particularly our ability to convey grief or sympathy in times of trauma.
-Are clichéd expressions like "thoughts and prayers" a form of virtue signaling by cultural elites, or a kind of cultural default we all turn to when facing unspeakable tragedy?
-Furthermore, as human interaction increasingly occurs in digital spaces, what does it mean to bring intercessory prayer and other collective rituals of mourning into these highly mediated environments?
+Since its launch in October 2017, the bot has posted over 30k times, its output a mix of official statements by politicians and raw sentiments from 'regular' users.
+This flattening—mirrored in the installation's minimalist design vocabulary—asks us to consider the limitations of language, particularly our ability to convey grief or sympathy in times of trauma.
+Are clichéd expressions like "thoughts and prayers" a form of virtue signaling by cultural elites, or a kind of social default we all turn to when facing unspeakable tragedy?
+As human interaction increasingly occurs in digital spaces, what does it mean to bring intercessory prayer and other collective rituals of mourning into these highly mediated environments?